 Now, as this was during Henry’s Anne Boleyn years, it was post-Reformation and when being Protestant was the thing to be.
 Both Kathryn and Neville were Catholics, which put them in a dangerous position.
 He was accused of being involved in the Pilgrimage of Grace (which was this sort of rebellion led by Catholics against the King… Jane Seymour had some dealings with this, if you re-read that article; this was all happening at around the same time Henry was married to Jane).
 Anyway, Neville was arrested in October 1536 for this, and three months later Kathryn and his children were taken hostage in their house.
 With the help of Kathryn’s brother, William, Neville was freed without charge and returned home, where he convinced the rebels to free his family.
 I mean, think about this.
 Kathryn was by this point 24 years old and left alone to manage an estate and support her staff and stepchildren through this horrific situation.
 You can see already that she’s enormously strong and capable.

 Although her husband was found innocent of his charges, his association with the rebels tainted him for the rest of his life — and his family, including Kathryn, were as well.
-Neville was apparently blackmailed for several years by Henry VIII’s right-hand man, Oliver Cromwell.
+Neville was apparently blackmailed for several years by Henry VIII’s right-hand man, Thomas Cromwell.
 Only when the whole Anne of Cleves situation wrapped up with Cromwell’s death was the family able to return to as close to normal as they could get.
 This normalcy was short-lived, though, as Neville fell ill in 1542 (the same year Catherine Howard was executed).
 Kathryn helped care for him for the year of his illness, and when he died in 1543, she was left a very wealthy widow, and still only 30 years old.
 Theirs seems to have been a good marriage and she clearly loved him, as she kept his personal Bible with her for the rest of her life to remember him by.

 So, what do you do when you’re 30 years old, super smart, ridiculously wealthy and suddenly widowed?
 Well, if you’re Kathryn Parr, you call up your old friend, Lady Mary.
 Mary, the daughter of Henry and Katherine of Aragon, was four years younger than Kathryn and they had been friends in childhood.
 One month after Neville’s death, Mary had taken Kathryn on as a lady-in-waiting.
 While there, the young widow caught the attention of a young courtier named Thomas Seymour (yes, Seymour as in the brother of the now-deceased Jane Seymour).
 The two apparently fell deeply in love, but someone else found Kathryn attractive, and that person was the pus-encrusted King himself.
 And this is how and why Thomas found himself sent to live in the Netherlands, and Kathryn found herself suddenly engaged to marry the King.
 Surprise!